pachyderm/pachyderm/doc/docs/master/enterprise/auth2/authentication/idp-dex.md

 View a [sample config](https://dexidp.io/docs/connectors/oidc/) in Dex documentation.

 ## 3- Apply your Idp-Pachyderm connector
-After you have registered your Pachyderm application with your IdP (here Auth0), and created an IdP-Pachyderm connector config file (here with the Auth0 parameters), **connect your IdP to Pachyderm** by running the following command:
+Once your Pachyderm application is registered with your IdP (here Auth0), and your IdP-Pachyderm connector config file created (here with the Auth0 parameters), **connect your IdP to Pachyderm** by running the following command:

 ```shell
 $ pachctl idp create-connector --id auth0 --name Auth0 --type oidc --config -oidc-dex-connector.json